-Cavitation is the formation of vapor bubbles within a liquid when flow dynamics cause the local static pressure to drop below the vapor pressure.
+The phenomenon known as cavitation is the formation of vapor bubbles within a liquid when flow dynamics cause the local static pressure to drop below the vapor pressure.
 The bubbles usually last a short time, collapsing when they encounter higher pressure.
-Cavitation can cause noise and vibration, structural wear and damage, leading to reduced performance.
+This can cause noise and vibration, structural wear and damage, leading to reduced performance.

-Cavitation can present problems with many products that are associated with fluid flow including:
+Cavitation can create problems within products that are related to fluid flow including: